EERL-EPFL/spice-ui/README.md

 - **Temperature start**: The starting temperature of the experiment, in °C.
 - **Temperature end**: The ending temperature of the experiment, in °C.
 - **Username**: An optional field for identifying the conductor of the experiment.
-It does not necessarily mean a person, perhaps it's an autogenerated ID, can be empty or arbitrary.
+It does not necessarily mean a person; perhaps it's an auto-generated ID, can be empty or arbitrary.
 - **Remarks**: Any additional notes or comments about the experiment.
 - **Is calibration**: A boolean flag to indicate if the experiment is a calibration run.

-After selecting the Tray configuration, the UI will display this corresponding configuration.
-By default, the tray configuration that is set as the default in the `Trays` component will already be preselected (see below).
+After selecting the tray configuration, the UI will display this corresponding configuration.
+By default, the tray configuration that is set as the default in the `Trays` component will already be pre-selected.

 ![Experiments create](./docs/screenshots/experiment-create-regions-2.png)